Wu Sangui

-Wu Sangui (吳三桂 (Wú Sānguì, Wu San-kuei); 8 June 1612 – 2 October 1678), courtesy name Changbai (長白) or Changbo (長伯), was a notorious Ming dynasty military officer who played a key role in the fall of the Ming dynasty and the founding of the Qing dynasty in China.
-In Chinese folklore, Wu Sangui is regarded as a disreputable Han Chinese traitor who played a pivotal role in several historical events, including the Battle of Shanhai Pass, Manchu invasion of China, the suppression of Southern Ming resistances and the execution of the Yongli Emperor, and eventually double-crossed both of his masters, the Ming and the Qing dynasties.
+Wu Sangui (吳三桂 (Wú Sānguì, Wu San-kuei); 8 June 1612 – 2 October 1678), courtesy name Changbai (長白) or Changbo (長伯), was a Chinese military leader who played a key role in the fall of the Ming dynasty and the founding of the Qing dynasty.
+In Chinese folklore, Wu Sangui is regarded as a disreputable Han Chinese traitor for his defection over to the Manchu invaders, suppression of the Southern Ming resistance and execution of the Yongli Emperor.
+Wu eventually double-crossed both of his masters, the Ming and the Qing dynasties.

-In 1644, after learning of the death of his father, the Ming general Wu Xiang in Beijing, Wu Sangui turned to the Manchu invaders (the Later Jin) and offered up the gate of Shanhaiguan, allowing the Manchus to enter China and establish the Qing dynasty in Beijing.
-For his aid, the Qing rulers awarded him a fiefdom consisting of Yunnan and Guizhou provinces, and the royal title "Prince Who Pacifies the West".
+In 1644, Wu was a Ming general in charge of garrisoning Shanhai Pass, the strategic choke point between Manchuria and Beijing.
+After learning that Li Zicheng's rebel army had conquered Beijing and captured his family, including his father Wu Xiang and concubine Chen Yuanyuan, Wu allowed the Manchu to enter China proper through Shanhai Pass to drive Li from Beijing, where the Manchu then set up the Qing dynasty.
+For his aid, the Qing rulers awarded him a fiefdom consisting of Yunnan and Guizhou provinces, along with the title "Prince Who Pacifies the West" (平西王).

 In 1674, Wu decided to rebel against the Qing.
-In 1678, Wu declared himself the new Emperor of China and the ruler of Zhou (大周), only to die within months.
+In 1678, Wu declared himself the new Emperor of China and the ruler of Zhou, only to die within months.
 For a time, his grandson Wu Shifan succeeded him.
-However, the Kangxi Emperor of the Qing Dynasty eventually quelled the revolt.
+The revolt was quelled in 1681.

 Early years

-Wu was born in Gaoyou, Jiangsu province, in southeastern China, to Wu Xiang and Lady Zu.
-His ancestral home was Gaoyou.
+Wu was born in Suizhong, Liaoxi province, in Northeastern China, to Wu Xiang and Lady Zu.
+His ancestral home was Gaoyou, Jiangsu.
 Wu Sangui's father and uncle had fought in many battles.
-Under this influence, Wu was shaped by war at an early age and took great interest in war and politics.

-In his early years, Wu was a student of the artist Dong Qichang.
-It was this primarily Confucian education that cultivated Wu's scholarliness, resourcefulness, and imposing appearance.
+Under their influence, Wu took great interest in war and politics at an early age.
+He was also a student of artist Dong Qichang.
+Late Ming dynasty historians left behind records describing Wu Sangui as a valiant and handsome general of medium height, with pale skin, a straight nose, and big ears, with a scar on his nose.
+He possessed excellent skills in horse-riding and archery.

 In 1627, the Chongzhen Emperor decided to reinstate the imperial examination system on his accession to the throne, and Wu became a first-degree military scholar (juren) at the age of fifteen.
-He and his two brothers joined the army and served as generals garrisoning the Daling River and Ningyuan in the army of general Zu Dashou.
+He and his two brothers joined the army, garrisoning the Daling River and Ningyuan in the army of general Zu Dashou.

-In 1630, while gathering information about the enemy, Wu's father, Wu Xiang, was encircled by tens of thousands of Qing troops.
-Wu was denied help from his maternal uncle, Zu Dashou, and so decided to rescue his father with a force of about 20 soldiers chosen from his personal retinue.
-The Manchus being bewildered by the small Ming cavalry force, Wu Sangui and his men charged into the enemy encirclement, killed the Manchu general and saved Wu Xiang.
-Both Hong Taiji and Zu Dashou were impressed by Wu's valour, and Zu Dashou recommended Wu's promotion.
+In 1630, while gathering information about the enemy, Wu's father, Wu Xiang, was encircled by the Qing troops.
+Wu Sangui was denied help from his maternal uncle, Zu Dashou, and so decided to rescue his father with a force of about 20 soldiers chosen from his personal retinue.
+Wu Sangui and his small cavalry force charged into the enemy encirclement, killing the Manchu general and saved Wu Xiang.
+Both Hong Taiji and Zu were impressed by Wu's valour, and Zu recommended Wu's promotion.
 Wu Sangui gained the position of guerrilla general when he was no older than 20.